Veterans

 • Support the PFC Joseph P. Dwyer Peer to Peer program

-• Partner with advocates and agencies to deliver services to veterans closer to home
+• Partner with advocates and agencies like Guardian Revival to deliver services to veterans closer to home

-• Continue current administration’s commitment to veterans & support the Honor Roll on Lake Gleneida.
+• Continue our Commitment to veterans & support the Honor Roll on Lake Gleneida in Carmel, NY.

 We can never fully repay our veterans, but we must do all we can to honor and respect their service and sacrifice.